Gatoreviews/gtr-form-renderer/README.md

 ## Overview

 GTR Form Renderer is a project specifically designed to build compatible forms for all contexts and environments, whether they are GTRSuite specific or directly included on a client website.
 Until now all forms were managed manually one by one and leads stored in different places.
-With GTR Form Renderer all forms are now centralized in the GTR Suite ProfileHub.
+With GTR Form Renderer all forms are now centralized in the GTR Suite Platform.

 Here are the main features of this project: